CloudLabs-MOC/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_14_Lab1_Ex1_InvestigateData.md

     ![](../Media/M014.17.png)

 If you didn't send emails during the DLP lab earlier in the course then no data will appear in this search.
-If this happened, while the search is running, you could switch back to **LON-CL1** and send emails with the keyword terms mentioned in this lab to other users in your tenant.
+If this happened, while the search is running, you could switch back and send emails with the keyword terms mentioned in this lab to other users in your tenant.
 You may have to run this search again to view data if you do that.

 You can let the search run while you proceed with the remainder of this exercise.

-1. Leave the Client 2 VM open as well as all browser tabs and continue with the next task.
+1. Leave it and open as well as all browser tabs and continue with the next task.

 You have successfully assigned an eDiscovery role to Joni and performed a content search for a specific key word across all locations of your tenant.